 Keep it simple.

-This dessert and drinks table came together by using a pink plastic table cover and table skirt and then using a sparkly rose gold table runner.
-While linens certainly look best, it’s ok to go the plastic route, but I do recommend adding some element on top to soften the look.
+While linens certainly look best, it’s ok to go the plastic route, but I do recommend adding some elements on top to soften the look.

 I set up the cake on this rustic box that is so versatile.
 I have used it many, many, times before to set up a hot cocoa bar, display fun drink cups for St. Patrick’s Day, and give party decor some height.
 Having varying height helps the eye focus in on areas you want to highlight.
 Use boxes, crates, and cake stands to achieve this.

 And omg, that cake stand!
 It’s a beautiful rose gold Amalfi Decor cake stand, which proudly displays an ombré pink rosette cake from Target Bakery.

 I reached out to The Polka Dot Cookie for custom sugar cookies for this event.
 Kelly, the owner and baker, is amazing at taking design direction and running with it.

 She produced the most gorgeous sugar cookies for this theme, including rosé wine glasses, frothy beer glasses, rosette flowers, and a design that matched the invitation and other signage.
 I was thrilled when I saw them!

 Not only were they beautiful, they were delicious too!

 Drinks: Serve Your Favorite (and Affordable) Rosé Wine and IPA Beer

 On one end of the main party table I set up a bar, complete with a cute “Bar” sign.
 We served a selection of drinks which, of course, included Rosé wine and IPA beer, among other lighter beers.